moskytw/mosql/docs/query.rst

     >>> print select('person', (('person_id', 'mosky'), ))
     SELECT * FROM "person" WHERE "person_id" = 'mosky'

-    It detects the dot in an identifier:
+    It also can handle the dot in an identifier:

     >>> print select('person', select=('person.person_id', 'person.name'))
     SELECT "person"."person_id", "person"."name" FROM "person"